FAQs: Cryptocurrency 101: The Ultimate Beginner’s Guide

 What is cryptocurrency 101?
-If you’re reading this, you’ve probably already heard about people ‘Investing in Cryptocurrency’.
-But just what in the heck does that mean?!
-And how exactly can you start investing in cryptocurrency?
+If you’re reading this, you’ve probably already heard about people ‘investing in Cryptocurrency’.
+But what does that mean, and how exactly can you start investing in cryptocurrency?

 “Wealth is not about having a lot of money.
 It is about having a lot of options.”

-Cryptocurrency is deemed to be one such option.
-If you are a beginner, you may be anxious before investing, and at times wonder if cryptocurrency is safe.
+Crypto is deemed to be one such option.
+If you are a beginner, you may be anxious before investing and at times wonder if cryptocurrency is safe.
 It is normal to be extra vigilant as money doesn’t grow on trees.
 But contrary to popular belief, digital asset investment is arguably both a lucrative and secure option for long-term investments.

 Cryptocurrency 101: What is Cryptocurrency?

-With the advent of advanced cryptographic technology like SHA-256, safe and convenient transactions will become far more common in the not too distant future.
-In fact, cryptocurrencies (and development companies) might soon have more platforms, services and perks than their traditional counterparts.
+With the advent of advanced cryptographic technology like SHA-256 and Scrypt, safe and convenient transactions will become far more common in the not too distant future.
+In fact, cryptocurrencies will eventually reach more platforms, services and perks than their traditional counterparts.

 A Brief History of Cryptocurrencies